bright/new-www/content/projects/montr.md

 ## About

-Montr is a web solution that helps to digitize the company work.
+This is a web solution that helps to digitize the company work.
 The app can be easily customised according to the user's business needs.
-Montr helps to create and share digital questionnaires, reports and surveys.
+It helps to create and share digital questionnaires, reports and surveys.
 It is a perfect tool for companies that provide inspections and audits.
 Also, this is the first dedicated app for the social care team.

 ![mobile app development](/images/montr_smartphone_mockup.png)

 ## Goal

-The goal of Montr software development process was to build a solution that would be flexible, easy to adjust and available offline mode for users.
+The goal of the software development process was to build a solution that would be flexible, easy to adjust and available offline mode for users.
 Our aim was to develop a UX friendly no-code workflow that helped to create digital questionnaires or surveys by users to end-users in a convenient and quick way.
 For example, a real-estate agency could create a questionnaire for a client to establish what property they would like to buy.

 ![mobile app development](/images/montr_mockuppng.png)